 Assembled Metal Minis

 As with assembled plastic, exercise caution.
-If its a mini that's asking to break, you want to wrap it up, especially Confrontation figures.
-If its good, sturdy, GW stuff, you may be able to just stick it in a plastic ziploc along with thirty others and they'll all make the trip fine...
+If its a mini that's asking to break, you want to wrap it up, especially Infinity figures.
+If its good, sturdy, plastic, you may be able to just stick it in a plastic ziploc along with thirty others and they'll all make the trip fine...
 As always, try to immobilize.

 What happens to my figures after I mail them?

 They will arrive in Sri Lanka and probably be detained by customs.
 They will send us notification to clear the package, and then we head down there to pick them up.
-This used to be rather complicated and asinine, but now they know us pretty well and don't give us any trouble.
+This used to be rather complicated and asinine, but now they know us pretty well and they are less asinine.